dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

    the type information available in the source.
 When the compiler is run using loose binding, it considers only names and macro definitions.
-References to objects and types are always made indirectly through the objects’ names, so that the objects can be changed without forcing recompilation of code that uses them.
+References to objects and types are always made indirectly through the objects' names, so that the objects can be changed without forcing recompilation of code that uses them.
 -  Tight binding This is a way of compiling code that uses all type information available in order to drive optimizations.
 This type